timgrossmann/stateOfVeganism/README.md

 <img src="assets/state_of_veganism.png"/>

-> News and Media manipulate our own opinion on topics we might not even have a thought about...
+> News and Media manipulate our opinion on topics we might not even have a thought about...
 A reporter writing about how bad something, in a lot of cases, is not questioned at all because they have some kind of reputation.

 ![frontend](assets/frontend_neutral.png)